KBSwift/jsonSlide/README.md

 - **Apache POI**: Using version 5.2.5 - Java library for handling Microsoft Office documents
 - **Jackson**: Using version 2.17.1 - High-performance JSON processor for Java

+**Frontend**
+- **React**: Using version 18.2.0 - A JavaScript library for building user interfaces.
+- **Vite**: Using version 3.5.0 - Build tool chosen with SWC for Fast Refresh option
+- **TypeScript**: Using version 5.2.2 - Strongly typed JavaScript.
+Cause why not!
+- **Material-UI (MUI)**: Using version 5.15.18 - Popular React UI framework that provides styled components.
+- **styled-components**: Using version 5.1.34 - A library that utilizes tagged template literals to style your components.

 ## Setup and Installation
+This project was created in a Windows environment.
+These instructions were made with Intellij, VS Code, Gradle wrapper, npm, default ports: React w/Vite 5173 // Micronaut 8080.
+Adjust as needed.

 1. **Clone this repo**:
    ```bash